web3privacy/docs/docs/membership/personal-benefits.md

 ### ✦ Access to special members-only events

-For example:
-* Web3Privacy Now Congress (upcoming)
-* special educational seminars or workshops for our members (upcoming)
+For example: Web3Privacy Now Congress (upcoming) and special educational seminars or workshops (upcoming)

 ### ✦ Exclusive access to our research reports